 What you do after a car accident can significantly impact your rights and options for recovery.
 By knowing what to do – and what not to do – after a crash, you can increase your likelihood of obtaining the maximum compensation possible for your physical, psychological, and financial injuries.
-However, no matter the aftermath of a crash, our Belleville car accident lawyers of Cates Mahoney, LLC are here to help.
+However, no matter the aftermath of a crash, our Illinois car accident lawyers of Cates Mahoney, LLC are here to help.

 Call 618-277-3644 to schedule a free, no-risk consultation to discuss your car accident and how we can help.